 This fee covers council rates, gardening, sewer and water rates (within limitations), administration expenses, repairs and maintenance of buildings and plant.

 No, unfortunately you cannot bring your pets.

-All units have a car park and most have a small garden area.
+Most units and apartments have a car park and small garden area.

 Yes, you will be responsible for your own personal contents and public liability insurance.